Peace in Bethel Ministry

 “The Lord is near to all who call upon Him, to all who call upon Him in truth.”
 (Psalms 145:18)

 The Bible tells us in Deuteronomy 4:7 that when we pray in faith, our Omnipresent God, who answers the prayers of His people when they call on Him, will indeed respond.
 A life devoid of prayer is akin to a body without a heart or a car lacking an engine.
-Prayer is our vital connection to God, and living without prayer is a path that leads nowhere.
+Prayer is our vital connection to God and is essential for spiritual growth; living without prayer is a path that leads nowhere.
 A person without prayer resembles a tree without roots.

 “And they have no root in themselves, but endure for a while; then, when tribulation or persecution arises on account of the word, immediately they fall away.”
 (Mark 4:17)